-- SeniorLudens Platform Schema: Corresponds with the Platform data. - SeniorLudens Descriptors Schema: It stores the descriptors information used in SeniorLudens Game Engine. - SeniorLudens Results Schema: It agglutinates the information collected from the users during the playing process.
-It has not been developed in the current release, so it will not be covered in the current version of the document.
+- SeniorLudens Platform Schema: Corresponds with the Platform data. - SeniorLudens Descriptors Schema: It stores the descriptors information used in SeniorLudens Game Engine.
+This schema and all the tables comprised in it are considered as indexes of the descriptors stored in the File System Storage. - SeniorLudens Results Schema: It agglutinates the information collected from the users during the playing process.
+This schema acts as an index of the result descriptors stored in the file system.

-Date 03/2015 D3.5 - SeniorLudens serious game engine and platform technical evaluation report Page 29 WP3 - SeniorLudens platform design and implementation -
+Date D3.5 - SeniorLudens serious game engine and platform technical evaluation report - M19 Page 39 10/2015 WP3 - SeniorLudens platform design and implementation